sweekruthi-balivada/sweekruthi-balivada/README.md

 👋 Hi, Swee here!
-Grad Student at San Jose State University, California|Ex-Infosys| Machine Learning and Deep Learning enthusiast.
+Machine Learning and Deep Learning enthusiast |Ex-Infosys| California, USA

-📚 Masters in Data Analytics (Pursuing)|B.Tech in Computer Science and Engineering from Jawaharlal Nehru Technological University, India.
+📚 Masters in Data Analytics from San Jose State University|B.Tech in Computer Science and Engineering from Jawaharlal Nehru Technological University, India.

 💼 Site Reliability Engineer for Azure with 2 years of Experience.
 Proficient with Python, SQL, Azure, Tableau, and Power BI.